jbenet/ios-ntp/README.md

 Created by Gavin Eadie on Oct 17, 2010

 ### News
+**February 1, 2016:** (version 1.1.3) improvements have been made in a few areas:

+* arithmetic operating on an NTP 64-bit time has been improved slightly.
+* the delegate callback from `NetAssocation` now runs on the main thread, which allows it to modify any UI component (illegal from a background thread).
+* a "receive packet filter" has been added, but not yet invoked.
+This will used to drop UPD packets that don't pass validation.
+* `[NetAssociation finish]` now invalidates its timer so that association plays no further part in time derivation.
+* upgrade sources to most recent Objective-C conventions.

+_Getting a Quick Timecheck_

+`ios-ntp` is often (mostly?) used to make sure someone hasn't fiddled with the system clock.
+The complications involved in using multiple servers and averaging time offsets is overkill for this purpose.
+The following skeleton code is all that is needed to check the time.
+If you want some more assurance of accuracy, repeat the operation a few time; if you want to continue to watch the clock, you might invoke this every five minutes:

+		#import "ios-ntp.h"

+		@interface ntpViewController : UIViewController <NetAssociationDelegate>

+		@end

+		@implementation ntpViewController
+		- (void)viewDidLoad {
+			[super viewDidLoad];

+			netAssociation = [[NetAssociation alloc]
+			initWithServerName:[NetAssociation ipAddrFromName:@"time.apple.com"]];
+			netAssociation.delegate = self;
+			[netAssociation sendTimeQuery];
+		}

+		- (void) reportFromDelegate {
+			printf("time offset: %5.3f mSec", netAssociation.offset * 1000.0];
+		}
+____

 **January 17, 2016:** (version 1.1.2) minor cleanup for Xcode 7.x

 **July 22, 2015:** (version 1.1.1) `ios-ntp` has contained a resource file